“At any given moment you have the power to say ‘this is not how the story is going to end.’”

 With unwavering determination and a strong work ethic, Jamie took on multiple jobs and faced various challenges to achieve her dreams.
 Eventually, she earned a BA in Public Relations and Marketing, with a minor in Psychology, from Rutgers University.
 At the age of 26, she made a significant milestone by purchasing her first home in Southern California.

-Professionally successful in the Pharmaceutical and Packaging Industries, Jamie's endeavors also extended to community service and supporting non-profit organizations through her ministry.
+Professionally successful in the Pharmaceutical and Packaging Industries, Jamie's endeavors also extended to community service, ministry and creating Gardens Foundation to serve those at-risk within the community and beyond.
 As a mother and stepmom, she gained insight into the struggles faced by children, motivating her to break the cycle of abuse and hardship they endure.
 Jamie remains steadfast in her mission to find comprehensive and lasting solutions for the well-being of children in need.

 EmailLinkedIn